 There are also cases of reduced exclusion, by which part of your profit is tax-free even if you don’t meet the two year requirement.
 This is available to those who need to move because of a change of employment, health, or other unforeseen circumstances.

 Primarily, you need to report the gain on your tax return, or if you received a Form 1099-S by the real estate closing agent.
-Since 1997, you cannot postpone gains under “rollover rules,” by which you put off paying taxes because you used the gains to buy a new home.
+Since 1997, you cannot postpone gains under “rollover rules.”
+These allow you to put off paying taxes because you used the gains to buy a new home.

-Selling a home can greatly affect your tax return and requires several considerations and calculations; in most cases, taxpayers do not have to pay taxes.
-Regardless of what your circumstances may be, it is always best to consult a tax professional, as the amount of gain or loss can equate to the difference between reporting and not reporting income.
+Selling your home can greatly affect your tax return and requires several considerations and calculations; in most cases, taxpayers do not have to pay taxes.
+Regardless of what your circumstances may be, it is always best to consult a tax professional.
+The amount of gain or loss can equate to the difference between reporting and not reporting income.